ledattadel/hello/README.md

 - 🏦 I am a final year student majoring in Software Technology at the Institute of Post and Telecommunications Technology
       <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">
-- 👀 I’m interested in Spring MVC, Spring Boot, Socket/Client, Webservice,...
+- 👀 I’m interested in Spring MVC, Spring Boot, Webservice,...
 - 🌱 I’m currently learning HTML, CSS, JavaScript, Java,...
-- 💻 I use daily **.js**, **.java**, **.sql**
+- 💻 I use daily **.js**, **.java**, **.sql**.
-- 📖 I love physics especially about the field of astronomy.
-- 💬 Talk to me about spring boot, java (both of these are not any kind of insect or animals), silicon valley & startups
+- 💬 Talk to me about spring boot, java (both of these are not any kind of insect or animals), javascript
-- ⚡ Fun fact: Je connais un peu le français
+- ⚡ Fun fact "By failing to prepare, you are preparing to fail"
 <br>

 ## :rocket: Technologies I Love